KEggensperger/keggensperger.github.io/_teaching/2024-winter-seminar.md

 papers trying to understand what makes tabular data a challenging data modality for some model classes and state-of-the-art deep learning architectures build to excel on this data modality.

-As a motivation, you can have a look at this position paper on [tabular foundation models](https://arxiv.org/abs/2405.01147).
 If you're excited, stay tuned till we've finalized paper list.

-Here is a *tentative* meeting schedule and a *tentative* paper list:

 | Date | Content                                                                                                                         |
 |------|---------------------------------------------------------------------------------------------------------------------------------|